rocketacademy/marketing-website/src/pages/bootcamp/index.md

   subheading: Fees are payable upfront before course commencement.
   payment: 🇸🇬  We plan to offer a deferred payment option for Singaporeans that will be more expensive than upfront or during-course instalments.
 If this is of interest to you, please let us know when you apply!
   card:
-    - frequency: PART TIME
+    - frequency: /img/homepage/part-time-icon.png
       prevcost: S$9,999
       currentcost: S$4,999
       text: Part-Time Bootcamp covers the same material over twice the time (12 months)
-    - frequency: FULL TIME
+    - frequency: /img/homepage/full-time-icon.png
       prevcost: S$9,999
       currentcost: S$4,999
 programdates: